Pictured above: Rachel’s former therapy animal partners, Byron and Mia on vacation from their therapy dog work!

-Coach is a 7 year old rescued basset hound, whom I adopted when he was six months old.
+Coach is an 9 year old rescued basset hound, whom I adopted when he was six months old.
 He is a "clown" and very sweet and silly; his demeanor and happy-go-lucky attitude make people smile and laugh.
 He is such a character!
+He is incredibly sensitive, sweet and social - a real extrovert!
 He enjoys working with populations ranging from children to seniors.
-He has been a "Reading with Rover" dog and has worked in numerous settings including hospice, clinical, and school-based.
-To request a session with Coach, please contact us.
+He has been a "Reading with Rover" dog and has experience working in clinical, hospice, private practice and school-based settings.

 Moose - therapy rabbit in training

-Moose is a 2 year old, 20 lb Flemish Giant rabbit!
-He is very sweet, curious, and social and silly, He and I are currently working together to finalize our certification as a therapy animal team through "Bunnies in Baskets" (therapy rabbit organization).
-His "big" sister, Clover, is mentoring him on what it means to be a therapy rabbit.
-To request a session with Moose, please contact us.
+Moose is a 4 year old, nearly-20 lb Flemish Giant rabbit!
+He is very sweet, curious, social and silly, He and I are currently working together on our certification as a therapy animal team through "Bunnies in Baskets" (therapy rabbit organization based out of Portland, OR).
+His "big" sister, Clover, mentored him on what it means to be a therapy rabbit.

 Mia, was a rescued "Bassador" (Basset-Labrador mix), whom I adopted when she was one year old from Washington Basset Rescue.
 She was a truly unique and wise old soul.
 She worked with so many different clients, in a variety of settings including: clinical and school-based counseling, hospice, hospitals, nursing homes and assisted living facilities.
+It is impossible to say how many people she profoundly impacted throughout her life.
 She worked many special events and served as a representative of the Therapy Animal Program when I worked at Pet Partners International Headquarters.
 Mia was also frequently my co-facilitator and co-presenter when conducting workshops and presentations.
-Her specialty was providing animal-assisted therapy to adolescents with co-occurring issues.
+Her specialty was providing animal-assisted therapy to adolescent girls with co-occurring issues.
 Mia always had an innate way of knowing who needed attention at any given moment, and for making people laugh by balancing "serious" with "silly".
 Her rescue story combined with her unique appearance helped people to accept differences in others and embrace their own uniqueness.
-My favorite thing said about Mia on her pediatric hospital therapy visits was: "I wish I had some Mia ears of my own that I could pull out to stroke when I feel sad or lonely.”
-(I must admit Mia's ears did feel like the softest velvet.)
+My favorite thing said numerous times about Mia on her pediatric hospital therapy visits was: "I wish I had some Mia ears of my own that I could pull out to stroke when I feel sad or lonely.”
+(I must admit Mia's ears did feel like the softest most luxurious velvet.)
 After working as a Pet Partners therapy dog for 10 years, Mia retired at the age of 12 years old.
-She was a lymphoma survivor of nearly 3 years (in which she had 3 remissions), and spent her pre-retirement time visiting with people who were also fighting cancer and other life-threatening diseases.
-Mia taught me immensely about pet loss and bereavement and inspired me to pursue veterinary social work as a specialty.
-Mia continues to be an inspiration.
+She was a Lymphoma survivor of nearly 3 years (in which she had 3 remissions) - she was truly a medical miracle - surprising and inspiring her primary veterinarian and oncologist!
+During this time frame, I provided extensive palliative care to Mia and collaborated with numerous veterinary professionals as we navigated the “cancer roller-coaster ride”.
+After her Lymphoma diagnosis, Mia focused on spending her working time providing animal-assisted interventions to people who were also fighting cancer and other terminal illnesses.
+Engaging in these precious moments alongside her was incredibly profound and inspirational - more than I could ever fully describe in words.
+On November 4, 2014, Mia decided she was ready to let go and passed away - on her own - on her terms - in my arms, with her dad and canine brothers present.
+Mia was the one who taught me immensely about pet bereavement and inspired me to pursue veterinary social work as a specialty.
+The lessons she taught me became my “Why” as a veterinary social worker, thereby going on to provide social work services to Summit Veterinary Referral Center - the same hospital that cared for her through her disease process.
+Mia continues to be my inspiration on a daily basis.